Rental Property Tax Deductions: Maximize Your Tax Savings as a Landlord

 • Utilities and services

 Knowing what expenses you can and can’t deduct is critical for staying tax-compliant and maximizing your write-offs.
-Accurately tracking all eligible expenses (and avoiding any ineligible ones) is the simple answer to reducing your overall tax liability.
+Accurately tracking all expenses is the simple answer to reducing your overall tax liability.

 What are the limits on rental property tax deductions?

-Landlords can deduct all their eligible expenses but can’t deduct more than their declared rental income.
-This passive activity loss rule prevents deductions against non-rental income, though landlords can carry losses into future tax years.
+Landlords can deduct all eligible expenses, but they can’t deduct more than their declared rental income.
+Landlords can carry losses into future tax years and must spread their property’s depreciation over certain periods.

 How do I report rental income and deductions on my tax return?